rockholla/cloud-gardens/README.md

 # How to be a Groundskeeper

 A Groundskeeper oversees the creation and maintenance of gardens.
-It's pretty easy to do as long as you have access to a AWS or DigitalOcean account where you'd like the garden to live.
+It's pretty easy to do as long as you have access to an AWS or DigitalOcean account where you'd like the garden to live.

 Some requirements:
 1. Node/npm installed